Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Extension

-- Unless otherwise agreed, the amounts owed by the consumer must be paid within 7 working days after the start of the reflection period as referred to in article 6 paragraph 1.
+- Unless otherwise agreed, amounts owed by the consumer must be paid within 7 working days after the start of the reflection period as referred to in Article 6 paragraph 1.
 In the case of an agreement for the provision of a service, this period starts after the consumer has received confirmation of the agreement.

 - The consumer is obliged to immediately report any inaccuracies in the provided or stated payment details to the entrepreneur.